Get to know our clergy

 When they were teenagers, Vicki said to David ... you should be in Holy Orders, and he was ordained a priest 42 years later.
 And while Vicki had been wholly supportive of him, she’d not really thought she’d have a vocation until she saw David growing into his role as a priest.
 However, Vicki was not interested in a role as a deaconess in the Liberal Catholic Church, as such is a religious order, but not a bible-based Holy Order.

-So Vicki left the LCC, and started working towards orders under Bp Harry Aveling of the Liberal Catholic Church International, a church with the same amazing Liturgy and same values, but which would extend to her the same rights to serve Our Lord in Holy Orders as were afforded to her husband David in the LCC.
-Vicki was ordained to the Diaconate in October 2019 under the hand of Bp Harry Aveling at a service in Brisbane attended by some thirty family and friends.
+So Vicki left the LCC, and started working towards orders under Bishop Harry Aveling of the Liberal Catholic Church International, a church with the same amazing Liturgy and same values, but which would extend to her the same rights to serve Our Lord in Holy Orders as were afforded to her husband David in the LCC.
+Vicki was ordained to the Diaconate in October 2019 under the hand of Bishop Harry Aveling at a service in Brisbane attended by some thirty family and friends.

 Like other clergy, her role is voluntary and over her life she has worked largely in the public sector, serving the needs of the less-advantaged in federal departments such as Aboriginal and Torres Straits Island Health, Health and Ageing, and similar departments where her passion for serving the needs of others could find a natural home.

-Priest Rev Mother Marion Gilchrist
+Priest Rev Marion Gilchrist

-St Francis & St Clair Mission, Melbourne
+St Francis & St Clare Parish, Melbourne

 Marion Gilchrist was ordained to the priesthood on Sunday 30 January 2022.

 Marian Gilchrist was admitted to the Order of Deaconess in the Liberal Catholic Church, Melbourne in 1989.
 She transferred to the LCCI two years ago and after passing through the minor orders was ordained to the diaconate in December 2020.
 She has a long experience of, and knowledge about Liberal Catholic principles and practice, and also holds high degrees in co-masonry.
 Marion is a musician.
-As a deacon, she is particularly concerned with church outreach and welfare work, and hopes to be increasingly involved in the work of the altar.
+As a priest, she is particularly concerned with church outreach and welfare work, and hopes to be increasingly involved in the work of the altar.

-St Francis & St Clair Mission, Melbourne
+St Francis & St Clare Parish, Melbourne

 Marion Gilchrist was ordained to the priesthood on Sunday 30 January 2022.

 Marian Gilchrist was admitted to the Order of Deaconess in the Liberal Catholic Church, Melbourne in 1989.
 She transferred to the LCCI two years ago and after passing through the minor orders was ordained to the diaconate in December 2020.
 She has a long experience of, and knowledge about Liberal Catholic principles and practice, and also holds high degrees in co-masonry.
 Marion is a musician.
-As a deacon, she is particularly concerned with church outreach and welfare work, and hopes to be increasingly involved in the work of the altar.
+As a priest, she is particularly concerned with church outreach and welfare work, and hopes to be increasingly involved in the work of the altar.